Basil Pesto

 If you plan on freezing your pesto sauce, it’s best to not add the cheese to the recipe until you’re ready to serve.
 The cheese doesn’t freeze very well and you can easily stir some grated parmesan into the pesto before serving.

-Another good tip is to freeze it in small batches so you don’t have to thaw it all at once.
-Using an ice cube tray you can get small portions really easily.
-After they’ve frozen solid, simply remove from tray and place in a Ziploc baggie and continue freezing until you’re ready to use!
+Using ice cube trays, you can get small portions really easily.
+After they’ve frozen solid, simply remove from tray and place in a ziplock bag and continue freezing until you’re ready to use!

 - Kale Pesto